Award Winning Alpacas of Peruvian/Accoyo Color

 alpaca chute

 While developing the Fight O Matic (fighting teeth trimmer) I found the need to design a better head restraint system, that would securely hold the alpaca/lama head for safe trimming.
-Historically, alpaca chutes were not designed with very secure head restraint in mind, they were simply mutant minature versions of cattle chutes, keeping the animal relatively contained within a box .
-Well, I changed all of that!.......I had so much fun with this "alpaca chute" project, I developed the idea further and with the help of our friends at Our Legacy Acres Alpacas, named it the
+Historically, alpaca chutes were not designed with very secure head restraint in mind, they were simply mutant miniature versions of cattle chutes, keeping the animal relatively contained within a steel frame .
+Well, I changed all of that!.......I had so much fun with this "alpaca chute/ alpaca sling" project, I developed the idea further and with the help of our friends at Our Legacy Acres Alpacas, named it the

 PacaTrapper..........